Drew Barrymore's been killing the fashion game since 1983

 I love everything about this dress.
 It rivals the dress she wore this year to the Golden Globes for best red carpet dress ever.

-This is such a sleek, hot pantsuit and Barrymore pulled it off flawlessly at the Miss You Already premiere.
+This is such a hot, sleek pantsuit, and Barrymore pulled it off flawlessly at the Miss You Already premiere.

 The Twitterverse exploded when Barrymore arrived at the 2017 Golden Globes looking like a "gorgeous bird."